0foo/study_notes/rhcsa-summary/practice_excercises.md

 ### one offs
 * at/cron
     * Create a job using at to write "This task was easy!" to /coolfiles/at_job.txt in 10 minutes.
     * Create a job using cron to write "Wow!
-I'm going to pass this test!" every Tuesday at 3pm to /var/log/messages.
+I'm going to pass this test!" every Tuesday at 3:30pm to /var/log/messages.

-* set a merged tuned profile using the the powersave and virtual-guest profiles
+* check the active tuned profiles then set the tuned profile to powersave then to the recommended profile

 * start one stress-ng process with the niceness value of 19.
+View the niceness level of the process.
 Adjust the niceness value of the stress process to 10.
 Kill the stress process.

 * Configure NTP synchronization on both servers.
 Point them to us.pool.ntp.org

 * compress/archive stuff
     * On server1 create a tar w/gzip archive of /etc called etc_archive.tar.gz in the /archives directory.
 * symlinks